nutdanai-kpjr/nutdanai-kpjr/README.md

 My name is Nutdanai Kitphermjaroen, (you can call me Nut).
 I'm a junior studying computer science at KMUTT.

-Currently, I am primarily interested in both web development and mobile app development.
+Currently, I am primarily interested in data science as well as web development and mobile app development.

 React.js | Flutter |  Firebase